c6o/docs/content/references/intercept.md

 ### Reverse Tunnel

-When a teleport session is opened, the developers local machine creates a tunnel so that it can receive traffic requests from the remote cluster without needing to change any firewall or routing settings.
+When a teleport session is opened, the developer's local machine creates a tunnel so that it can receive traffic requests from the remote cluster without needing to change any firewall or routing settings.

 > [!PROTIP]